 Youth Fostering Change, a project at the Juvenile Law Center offers youth who are currently or formerly involved in the child welfare system the opportunity to evaluate the system and implement a campaign for reform.
 Each year, Youth Fostering Change youth advocates select a reform issue, develop a strategy to address it, and implement their project by bringing it to local, state, or federal stakeholders.
 Last year, Youth Fostering Change began to focus their campaign efforts on empowering youth in dependency court, specifically by removing barriers to their attendance and active participation.
 Pennsylvania law requires all youth in foster care to attend regular court hearings, but many of our youth advocates identified having very different experiences in court.
 Youth Fostering Change advocates have reflected on how not attending or participating in their own hearings caused major disruptions in their housing and education, and how confusing and intimidating court hearings were, in the rare event they were encouraged to go.
 As a result, major decisions were made about young people’s lives without either their presence or input.

-Users' privacy is very important to PCWRC.
-PCWRC is committed to safeguarding the information Users entrust to PCWRC.
+Users' privacy is very important to PACWRC.
+PACWRC is committed to safeguarding the information Users entrust to PACWRC.

 The Information We Collect

-PCWRC may collect personal information from User in a variety of ways, including online forms for ordering products and services, and other instances where Users are invited to volunteer such information.
-The type of information we collect from consumers includes, but is not limited to: Name, Last Name, City, State, Address, Zip Code, Work Phone, Home Phone, Agency of Employment and possibly Email Address.
-PCWRC may also collect information about how Users use our Web site, for example, by tracking the number of unique views received by the pages of the Web site or the domains from which Users originate.
-We may use "cookies" to track how Users use our Web site.
-A cookie is a piece of software that a Web server can store on the Users' PC and use to identify the Users should they visit the Web site again.
-While not all of the information that we collect from Users is nonpublic personal information, it may be associated with nonpublic personal information that Users provide us through our Web site.
+PACWRC may collect personal information from Users in a variety of ways, including online forms for ordering products and services, and other instances where Users are invited to volunteer such information.
+The type of information we collect from Users includes, but is not limited to: First name, last name, city, state, address, zip code, work phone, home phone, agency of employment, and email address.
+PACWRC may also collect information about how Users use our website, for example, by tracking the number of unique views received by the pages of the website or the domains from which Users originate.
+We may use "cookies" to track how Users use our website.
+A cookie is a piece of software that a web server can store on the Users' PC and use to identify the Users should they visit the website again.

 How We Use Information

-PCWRC collects nonpublic personal information from its Users in order to create login accounts for certain applications and software.
-By clicking the "Submit Form" button on the application when creating an account, Users consent to the disclosure of their nonpublic personal information to PCWRC.
-PCWRC may also use information collected through our web site for research regarding the effectiveness of the web site and PCWRC's marketing efforts.
+PACWRC collects nonpublic personal information from its Users in order to create login accounts for certain applications and software.
+By clicking the "Submit Form" button on the application when creating an account, Users consent to the disclosure of their nonpublic personal information to PACWRC.
+PACWRC may also use information collected through our website for research regarding the effectiveness of the website and PACWRC's marketing efforts.

 Disclosure of Information to Nonaffiliated Third Parties

-PCWRC will not disclose nonpublic personal information about you to other market participants that provide goods and services.
-We may also disclose nonpublic personal information about you as permitted by law.
+PACWRC will not disclose nonpublic personal information about you to other market participants that provide goods and services.
+We may disclose nonpublic personal information about you as permitted by law.

 Maintenance of Information & Security

-Information about Users that is maintained on our systems is protected using industry standard security measures that includes but is not limited to security measures in place to protect the loss, misuse and alteration of the information under our control.
+Information about Users that is maintained on our systems is protected using industry standard security measures that includes but is not limited to security measures to protect the loss, misuse, and alteration of the information under our control.
 All data is protected using the most advanced methods available.
-We do not store financial information, credit card numbers or personal information like social security numbers on this Web site.
-However, due to the nature of the Internet, computer networks, systems and other factors, we cannot guarantee that the information submitted to, maintained on, or transmitted from our systems will be completely secure.
+We do not store financial information, credit card numbers, or personal information such as social security numbers on this website.
+However, due to the nature of the Internet, computer networks, systems, and other factors, we cannot guarantee that the information submitted to, maintained on, or transmitted from our systems will be completely secure.

 Use of IP Addresses